Moduli of real pointed quartic curves: Del Pezzo surfaces

-Every del Pezzo surface of degree $2$ is realized as the double cover $\vert -K\vert:X\rightarrow \mathbb{P}^2$ ramified over a smooth plane quartic by its anticanonical system.
-The deck transformation of the cover corresponds to the element $-1\in W_7$ so that this element is realized on every del Pezzo surface of degree $2$.
-The corresponding birational transformation of $\mathbb{P}^2$ is called the \emph{Geiser involution}.
-Its action on the lattice $\Lambda_{1,7}$ is given by
+Consequently every del Pezzo surface $Y$ has a special involution that corresponds to the deck transformation of the double cover $Y\rightarrow \mathbb{P}^2$.
+This is called the Geiser involution.
+In terms of Equation \ref{ddelpezzo} this involution is given by